 When I was twelve years old I wrote in my diary that I would be a “writter” when I grew up.
 (I’m living proof that anyone can learn to spell.)
+A native Michigander, I grew up in a small town in forest and lake country.
 Wanderlust hit early.
 I couldn’t wait to grow up and have exciting adventures like the characters in my favorite books.

 The Ending Continues…

-Today, I have a dozen published fiction and non-fiction books, and many more yet-to-be-told tales still in my head.
-Four of my works—two novels, a screenplay, and a non-fiction book—have won awards, which makes my inner child very happy.
+Today, I enjoy writing romantic suspense and historical fiction.
+I’m also fascinated with personal narratives and ancestry quests, and have a website with tips for people writing their memoirs at memoirmagic.net.
+I have a dozen published fiction and non-fiction books, and many more yet-to-be-told tales still in my head.
+Five of my works—three novels, a screenplay, and a non-fiction book—have won awards, which makes my inner child very happy.
 I’ve received honors from Indie Book of the Day, the National Writers Association, Writers Digest, the American Screenwriters Association, and eLitAwards.

 Not bad for a kid who couldn’t spell.